 The pump may also be driven hydraulically.
 Hydraulic motors need to be well supported with their shafts parallel to the pump shaft in all respects.
 Blackmer provides an optional close-coupled hydraulic motor adapter.
-The adapter provides for straight alignment of a hydraulic motor drive through a solid coupling connected to a straight key shaft.
+The adapter provides for straight alignment of a hydraulic motor drive through a solid coupling connected to a straight key shaft or a splined shaft (LEFT HAND rotation only).

 This coupling connection requires grease lubrication every three months at minimum.
 Refer to the "Lubrication" section of this manual.